 • Baby art supplies.
 Any toddler will be super entertained by the finger paint—just make sure the drawing tools you buy are non-toxic and big enough for those little hands: Palm-grip crayons, sidewalk chalk and dot markers are the best choice.

 Hope you enjoyed my recommendations.
-At the end, I believe that the parent is the best entertainment for the child.
-Toys however give this extra opportunity in creating the vital bond between a carer and the baby.
+At the end, remember that YOU are the best entertainment for your little one.
+Toys just give you an extra opportunity to create the bond between you two.

 Can you think of any other developmental toys worth mentioning ?
 Let me know in the comments:)